 The paper money consists of $5, $10, $20, $50, $100 and up, but mostly try to have only $20 notes and lower, since it is tough to find change in many smaller shops.
 The coins will usually only consist of $1 and $0.25 coins since most of the prices are rounded up or down to the nearest quarter.

-El Salvador uses USD as their currency.
-You will see one-dollar coins being used as well, which are not legal tender outside of El Salvador, so spend them prior to leaving.
+You will see one-dollar coins being used as well, which are not generally accepted outside of El Salvador, so spend them prior to leaving.

 Most prices are rounded to the quarter ($0.25) when purchasing.